Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 varsity tutors SAT Review

 That’s probably the biggest difference between the live prep classes and the tutoring.
-The live courses generally have a more structured flow to them, where you work through pre-existing lesson plans and all get the same homework.
+The live courses generally have a more structured flow to them, where you work through preexisting lesson plans and all get the same homework.

 The tutoring though is much more personalized and ad hoc.
 You cover the topics where you need help, and the sessions flow to what makes sense to help you make gains.
-In other words, it’s sort of one-size fits all approach vs total customization.
+In other words, it’s sort of a one-size fits all approach vs total customization.

 In the end, that’s why I opted to add a few hours of tutoring into my live class bundle.